angarsky/diveintopython/learn/intro.md

 ## Classes and objects

 In the world of Python programming, understanding classes and objects is essential to creating efficient and effective code.
 Classes allow you to define a set of attributes and methods that can be used to create objects, which are instances of those classes.
-By using keywords such as `class,` `def,` and `self,` you can create complex and powerful programs that make use of objects and their properties.
+By using keywords such as `class`, `def`, and `self`, you can create complex and powerful programs that make use of objects and their properties.
 In [this article](/learn/classes.md), we'll explore the basics of classes and objects in Python, and how they can be used to simplify and streamline your coding workflow.

 ## Modules, Packages, Libraries